Federated k-Core Decomposition: A Secure Distributed Approach

 \subsection{The Client Connection Model}

 In this paper, we deal with distributed algorithms in the \emph{asynchronous network}\cite{awerbuch1985complexity}.
 It is a point-to-point communication network for each \emph{client}, where a client is an independent computational unit.
 No common memory is shared by the clients, and each client has a distinct ID.
-Each client can perform local computations, send messages to its neighbors, and receive messages from its neighbors.
+Each client can perform local computations, send messages to its neighbours, and receive messages from its neighbours.
 All messages are passed through a reliable network that has a fixed length to carry a bounded amount of information.

 We assume that all clients are reliable and never lose connections, and the message passing between clients has an unpredictable latency at most $D_{max}$ time.
 There is no shared global clock for synchronization.

-The work in~\cite{montresor2012distributed} only consider two computational models \cite{montresordistributed}: \begin{itemize} \item ``One-to-one''.
-One client is associated with one vertex in the graph.
-Communication occurs only through direct messages between nodes connected through an edge.

-\item ``One-to-many''.
-One client stores multiple vertices together with their local and remote edges.
-Such a client can be a single machine that can store many vertices efficiently communicating via shared memory.
-In addition, the client can include multiple machines connected by a high-speed local network, the so-called hierarchical network.
-This client can first run the local computation and then notify other connected clients by message passing. \end{itemize}

-The above existing two models do not include privacy and security.
-In this paper, we focus on secure models.
-For simplicity, we only design our federated $k$-core decomposition algorithm on the ``Secure-One-to-One'', as it can still fit for ``Secure-One-to-Many''.
-To do this, we suppose that the message passing between vertices in the same clients via shared memory, which has almost no latency.